3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-click-events.md

 // you would call this object method this way newGreeting.greeting();

-// a named function or function declaration, which gives the function a descriptive name, after the function keyword. function newestGreeting() {
+// function declaration or a named function, which gives the function a descriptive name, after the function keyword. function newestGreeting() {
-  console.log('hello');
+  console.log('hello, friend');
 }

-// saved to a variable or a function expression var bestGreeting = function() { console.log('What\'s happenin\'?');
+// a function expression which is a function that is saved to a variable var bestGreeting = function() { console.log('What\'s happenin\'?');
 }